-Benefits of Giving Dogs Carrots
+Benefits of Giving Your Dog Carrots

-- they give an amazing boost to the skin and coat;
+- They give an amazing boost to the skin and coat.

-- carrots are great for digestion;
+- Carrots are great for digestion.

-- these cute orange scones help prevent eye disease and improve eyesight;
+- These cute orange scones help prevent eye disease and improve eyesight.

-- carrots are low in calories and high in fiber, so they’re a great choice for dogs that need to lose weight or maintain their current weight;
+- Carrots are low in calories and high in fiber, so they’re a great choice for dogs that need to lose weight or maintain their current weight.

-- they improve a dog’s dental health (they are crunchy, so chewing on them helps clean your dog’s teeth while he eats);
+- They improve a dog’s dental health (they are crunchy, so chewing on them helps clean your dog’s teeth while he eats).

-- this veggie is a great low-calorie snack for dogs of all ages;
+- This veggie is a great low-calorie snack for dogs of all ages.

-- they are rich in potassium, which supports a dog’s heart.
+- They are rich in potassium, which supports a dog’s heart.

 When Are Carrots Bad for Dogs?

 Little bits and pieces of carrot are safe for dogs.
 Even better when cooked!
-If you notice that the vegetable has mold or if it’s unripe, then this could lead down to something bad like diarrhea, which would make him poop unexpectedly while riding in the car with you.
+If you notice that the vegetable has mold or if it’s unripe, then this could lead down to something bad like diarrhea, which could make him poop unexpectedly while riding in the car with you.
 Make sure there is no salt or sugar added to his carrot meal time, as those two things might irritate his sensitive stomach even more!

-So Can Puppies Eat Carrots?
+Can Puppies Eat Carrots?
 Baby Carrots for Baby Pups?

 And as an added bonus, they’re also a healthy snack for small dogs.
 Carrots are packed with nutrients that are good for your pup’s overall health and well-being.
 Pet parents need to be sure not to give their dog too many carrots, as they might experience diarrhea.
 When giving your baby dog carrots, make sure you monitor their sugar intake to avoid any problems.
-Carrots are packed with nutrients that are good for your pup’s overall health and well-being.

 Can A Puppy Eat Carrot Cake?